 Producers can increase and diversify their income if more value creation took place locally.
 Centres for founding and supporting start-ups are therefore being established to promote local investment in textile processing.
 Building local value creation means also implementing measures to increase the quality of agricultural commodities, for example by linking producers with speciality markets.

 To make the best use of global synergies, the global project promotes international knowledge transfer of good practices and good governance in sustainable agriculture supply chains.
-For example, the project uses its examples of successful project implementations in international dialogue formats such as the German Forum for Sustainable Palm Oil (FONAP).
+For example, the project uses its examples of successful project implementations in international dialogue formats such as the Initiative for Sustainable Agricultural Supply Chains (INA).